rcheng709/ProjectMapNeighborhood/README.md

 - Neighborhood Map project which displays nearby AutoParts store near my home.
 - I made use of knockout.js framework.
 - Styling designed to be friendly for all devices
-- Info Window shows data from Foursquare API
+- Info Window shows data from Foursquare API when you click on "Foursquare Info" it will\
+-redirect you to Foursquare website.

 -!!!Note: Info Window URL" some Auto Parts store doeesn't have a URL or website
-- Project also uses google maps API.

 --------------------
 Running the application
 --------------------

 - You can run the application from the link provided above
-- Only tested in Google Chrome
+- tested in Google Chrome and Internet Explorer
 - To edit needs editor like sublime text, notepad++ etc.
 - for testing chrome dev tools is preferred.